About Outerlibrary Loan (OLL)

 OuterLibrary Loan (OLL) is the process of sharing (lending/borrowing) materials between libraries.
 It allows our patrons to borrow materials or obtain photocopies from items that aren't owned in LINKcat.

 When requesting items at a Madison Public Library location through Outerlibrary Loan please be aware of the following:

 - You must have a valid SCLS public library card in good standing.
-We cannot initiate an outerlibrary loan request if you have fines exceeding $20.00, lost or damaged charge for another outerlibrary loan item (regardless of amount), a 'stop' on your card, an active payment plan, or a Limited Use or reciprocal library card.
+We cannot initiate an outerlibrary loan request if you have fines exceeding $20.00, an outstanding lost or damaged charge for another outerlibrary loan item (regardless of amount), a 'stop' on your card, an active payment plan, or an Easy Access or reciprocal library card.

 - A maximum of fifty (50) Outerlibrary Loan requests per person will be accepted within a calendar year.

 - Please limit your requests to 5 or fewer per day.

-- COVID-19 loan periods on outerlibrary loan items are four weeks, and renewals are not possible, so please plan accordingly.
+- Loan periods on outerlibrary loan items are four weeks, and renewals are not possible, so please plan accordingly.

 - Fines on outerlibrary loan items are still $1 per day.